 It is the intent of the Crenshaw County Board of Education that each parent or guardian of student in the Crenshaw County Schools have access to a copy of Rights and Responsibilities, Code of Conduct, and Early Warning Truancy Prevention Program, which is available online at www.crenshaw-schools.org.
 If you are unable to access the Code of Conduct through the Crenshaw County Schools system website you may request a paper copy at the school in which your child attends.
 In order to verify receipt of the above mentioned policy statement, please return this form by your son or daughter to his/her teacher immediately.
-I hereby certify that I have access or received a copy of Crenshaw County Rights and Responsibilities and Code of Conduct which has been adopted by the Crenshaw County Board of Education.
+I hereby certify that I have access or received a copy of Crenshaw County Board of Education.
 I have also received a copy or have access to the Crenshaw County Early Warning Truancy Prevention Program and am fully aware of my responsibility to see that my child attends school daily and of the penalty for my failure to do so.

+Date

-Parent/Guardian Signature Date Student's Signature Date
+Student's Signature

+Date